 A warning about deception behind a religious, moral, or respectable appearance.

-Bitten on the right hand
+Bitten by a snake on the hand

 Warning